randyhoffner/FSND-Proj-6/README.md

 ```

 ### We will be at this prompt: "ubuntu@ip-172-26-15-127".  user is "ubuntu" and 172.26.15.127 is the private IP assigned by Lightsail.
 We can also SSH in on Windows using puTTy, by using PuTTygen to convert newkey.pem to a PuTTy-compatible format, and then entering the IP address, checking connection type SSH, entering Auto-login username, and entering location of the private key file.
 These SSH parameters are stored as a Saved Session in PuTTy, so that they are available for later use.
-### 12. Create a user named "grader".
+### 12. Create a user named "grader", and create a home directory for "grader".
 Give grader permission to sudo:
 ```
 sudo useradd -m -s /bin/bash grader sudo usermod -aG sudo grader